radwankakar/infrastructure/docs/how-we-work/private-ca.md

 ## Resolving Cert Errors

 Without any modifications to your local machine "trust" settings, navigating to a website that uses a certificate signed by the OHS Private CA will result in certificate errors.
-To resolve these, you must download and save a copy of the root CA cert on your local machine, and "trust" it.
+To resolve these, you must download and save a copy of the root CA cert on your local machine in your home directory as  `ohs-private-ca-cert.pem`, and "trust" it.
 The root CA certificate can be found on AWS in the ACM console.

-For Mac OS run the following:
+For Mac OS navigate to your home directory and run the following:

 ```
-sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain ~/new-root-certificate.crt
+sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain ~/ohs-private-ca-cert.pem
 ```

-For Windows:
+For Windows navigate to your home directory and run the following:

 ```
 certutil -addstore -f "ROOT" new-root-certificate.crt